 Staying in this area might be more overwhelming in the summer months when hoards of tourists arrive in Florence, but if you want to easily walk to the major sights from your hotel, this is the best neighborhood to base yourself in.

-Ponte Vecchio Bridge – The famous medieval and ornate bridge in Florence that goes over the Arno River.
-You can still find shops and merchants along the bridge, like you could when it was first built centuries ago.
+- Ponte Vecchio Bridge – The famous medieval bridge in Florence that goes over the Arno River.
+You can still find shops and merchants along the bridge.

-Palazzo Vecchio – Town hall of Florence since the Medieval era, located in Piazza della Signoria.
-In front, you’ll find a copy of Michelangelo’s David, and inside you can explore the museum of secret passages and ornate rooms.
+- Palazzo Vecchio – Town hall of Florence since the Medieval era, located in Piazza Della Signoria.
+In front, you’ll find a copy of Michelangelo’s David.

-Giotto’s Campanile – Also in the Piazza del Duomo, you’ll find this 85m tower looking down on the city from its historic perch.
-It’s another spot to hike up to the top for a great view, especially if you want the Duomo in your pictures.
+- Giotto’s Campanile – Also in the Piazza del Duomo, you’ll find this 85m tower it’s a good spot to hike up to the top for a great view, of the Duomo.